RHEcosystemAppEng/kong-gitops/design_thinking.md

     - Getting the password of UI
     - import the CP and DP clusters

+# OpenShift Deployment
-# Kong Gateway Control Plane
+## Kong Gateway Control Plane
     - Pre-requisites
         - create ns for kong
         - Create RBAC rules